Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/snowflake.md

 A security administrator (i.e. users with the SECURITYADMIN role) or higher can create a network policy to allow or deny access to a single IP address or a list of addresses.

-If you have any issues connecting with Hero Pixel Cloud please make sure that the list of IP addresses is on the allowed list
+If you have any issues connecting with HeroPixelCloud please make sure that the list of IP addresses is on the allowed list

 To determine whether a network policy is set on your account or for a specific user, execute the